Pages

 What groceries I did purchase I got at a brand-new two-level supermarket a couple of blocks north on Third Avenue, near my Belgian brunch place.
 It was situated inside an equally-new high-rise condominium tower, and I thought it was cool that we shoppers had to take an escalator (or elevator) down from street level, which featured mostly a glorified deli, to the main grocery aisles downstairs.

 Our apartment consisted of five rooms plus a bathroom.
 Upon entering, you'd immediately be in our kitchen, with the bathroom to your left.
-Then came a middle room (which we dubbed the dining room), and then a front room (the living room), with two far smaller bedrooms off each of the larger spaces.
+Then came a middle room (which we dubbed the dining room), and then a front room.
+Each of those living areas featured an attractive wall of exposed brick, and doorways to two small bedrooms.

 My Manhattan bedroom's "carpeting" is now a small area rug in Texas